Cognigy/Clients/docs/webchat-plugins/api-reference.md

 ### Message Component Props
 #### `attributes: object`
-Contains properties that should be forwarded to the root of your component.
+Contains properties that should be spread into the root element of your component.
-For example, it will set a className to display fullscreen messages accordingly.
+As a reference, see our [Dialog example](./examples.md#dialog) For example, it will set a className to display fullscreen messages accordingly.

 #### `config: object`